 Paralyze Resistance with Persistence

-Robert Winburn from Iowa played the same numbers for the past twenty years in the Powerball.
+Robert Winburn from Iowa played the same numbers for the past twenty years in Powerball.
 He finally won $1 million when five of the six numbers matched the winning set.
 He would have won $330.6 million if only that last number had matched.
-I’d be quite content winning the second place prize, wouldn’t you?
+I’d be quite content winning the second-place prize, wouldn’t you?

 Rewarding Persistence of the Lottery Players

 In March 2013, despite the odds of winning, a Passaic, New Jersey man won the $33.8.3 million Powerball jackpot.
 He would visit his local liquor store to purchase tickets every night for years, playing the same numbers.
 He was the sole winner of that jackpot.